The Singleton

 "I felt you die."

 Kael stopped.
-His hand paused on his knee.
-He looked up at Jeff very slowly.
+His hand paused flat on his knee.
+He turned his head up, slowly.

 "When."

 "Thursday night.
 Twenty-two forty-seven Pacific.
 I was on my kitchen floor in Irvine.
 I was cold.
-I was hypothermic.
-My skin was blue.
-For ninety seconds.
-Then the paramedics came — for you — and I warmed up on my kitchen floor."
+Hypothermic.
+My skin logged blue for ninety seconds.
+Then the paramedics came — for you — and I warmed up on my floor with nobody touching me."

 "Yes."

-Kael did not say anything for a long time.
+Kael said nothing for a long time.
 The rain came harder.
-The billboard cycled to a new ad.
-Jeff stood there.
-Kael stared at the wet cardboard under him.
+The billboard cycled.
+Jeff stayed crouched.
+Kael stared at the wet cardboard between his boots.

 "Yes."